-Year after year, one of the best free attractions in Las Vegas can be found inside the Silverton Casino Hotel.
+Year after year, one of the best free things in Las Vegas can be found inside the Silverton Casino Hotel.
 Inside you’ll see one of the biggest tropical saltwater fish aquariums you’ve ever seen.
 The aquarium is massive at 117,000 gallons!
 You watch hundreds of rare and exotic fish living it up in the gigantic aquarium.

-That’s not all the Silverton offers, though.
+That’s not all Silverton Casino offers, though.
 To add a little Vegas magic into the mix, the venue also offers free mermaid shows.
 The mermaids are specialty performers who swim around in the aquarium, diving and blowing bubbles while interacting with the kids on the other side of the glass.
 Both children and adults love it!

 From time to time, the Silverton mermaids also work with Save Our Oceans to raise awareness about ocean pollution.

-The Silverton aquarium is voted as one of the top free attractions in Las Vegas year after year.
+The Silverton Aquarium is voted as one of the top free attractions in Las Vegas year after year.

 Silverton’s mermaid shows happen several times a week.
 While you don’t need to book tickets, it’s important to know when the next show will start.
-Arriving 5 to 10 minutes early for prime viewing area up front is highly recommended.
+Arriving 5 to 10 minutes early for the prime viewing area up front is highly recommended.